material-components/material-components-android/docs/components/FloatingActionButton.md

 `FloatingActionButton`.
 The show animation grows the widget and fades it in, while the hide animation shrinks the widget and fades it out.

+### Sizing

+The `FloatingActionButton` can be sized either by using the discrete sizing modes or a totally custom size.

+##### Sizing Modes

+The supported sizing modes are as follows:

+* `normal` - the normal sized button, 56dp.
+* `mini` - the mini sized button, 40dp.
+* `auto` - the button size will change based on the window size.
+For small sized windows (largest screen dimension < 470dp) this will select a mini sized button, and for larger sized windows it will select a normal sized button.

+By default, the sizing mode will be `auto`, but this can be adjusted via the `app:fabSize` attribute or the `FloatingActionButton#setSize` method.

+##### Custom Size

+To set a custom size for your `FloatingActionButton`, you can use the `app:fabCustomSize` attribute or the `FloatingActionButton#setCustomSize` method.

+If you've set a custom size and would like to clear it, you can call the `FloatingActionButton#clearCustomSize` method.
+If called, custom sizing will not be used and the size will be calculated based on the value set using `FloatingActionButton#setSize` or the `app:fabSize` attribute.

 ## Related Concepts

 -   [CoordinatorLayout](https://developer.android.com/reference/androidx/coordinatorlayout/widget/CoordinatorLayout)